Coastal Ecosystems Reference Database

 Restoration of Indigenous Biodiversity on Coastal Backdunes, 2011 – 2014

-For three years the Coastal Restoration Trust worked in partnership with the Ministry for the Environment, Coast Care groups, iwi, DOC and Councils around the country to research best practice methods for long term backdune restoration.
+For three years the Coastal Restoration Trust (then Dune Restoration Trust) worked in partnership with the Ministry for the Environment, Coast Care groups, iwi, DOC and Councils around the country to research best practice methods for long term backdune restoration.

 Read updates in our project newsletters: